 Togo is an African country covering 56,785.00 km2 of which 4.23% is water and 54,385.00 km2 is land.
 This makes it the 72nd smallest country in the world and slightly smaller than West Virginia.
 Its geographic coordinates are 8 00 N, 1 10 E and Lome is the capital city.

 The name comes from the Ewe phrase for "by the water".

 Its ISO code is TG.

 Togo has a mean elevation of 236 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Mont Agou which is 986m above tall.

 It has a tropical climate that is moderated by trade winds.
 The terrain consists of gently roling savanna in the north, with low marshland elsewhere.

 Togo has a population of 7,756,937 making it the 99th largest in the world.